Collection of short message cards posted online

 I would like to ask about the new cash registers that were introduced on September 1st.
 I understand that you are having difficulty adapting to the new machines at your co-op facilities, especially in the cafeteria.
 I apologize for asking this question when you are already struggling to adapt, but I have three questions regarding this

-It could simply be that people are not used to the new machines and are taking longer to operate them, or there could be a malfunction in the system, but I have heard from cashiers that they are slower to respond than the previous machines, and after observing them a little, I have noticed that a deterioration in the user interface of the machines themselves is also a cause, such as the requirement to enter a PIN number for credit card payments, a slower printing speed of receipts, and an increase in the number of operations due to the switch to tablets.
-Regarding this point, I would like to hear from those who actually operate the cash registers about their views on how the Co-op perceives the cause, taking that into consideration.
+It could simply be that customers are unfamiliar with the new machine and are taking longer to operate it, or it could be a system malfunction.
+However, we have heard from cashiers that the response is slower compared to the previous machine, and after some observation, we have noticed that the user interface of the machine itself has deteriorated, such as the requirement to enter a PIN for credit card payments, the slower printing speed of receipts, and the increased number of operations required due to the introduction of tablets.
+In this regard, we would like to hear from those who actually operate the registers, and also hear how the cooperative perceives the cause.

-- Is there any plan to improve the time efficiency of the cash registers and bring them back to previous levels by the start of the school term (early October)?
+・Do you have a plan to improve the time efficiency of the cash registers and raise it to previous levels by the start of the semester (early October)?

-If the school term begins as it is, we expect the cafeteria and store to be much more crowded than before.
-Frankly speaking as a user, if this happens, using non-co-op facilities will be a realistic option when time is tight.
-Therefore, I understand that the start of the school term (around October 3rd) is considered one possible deadline for improving the situation.
-Is there currently a timetable for improvement?
-If the problem is due to familiarity or a malfunction, there is room for improvement, but if it's a problem with the machine itself, a fundamental solution will likely be difficult.
-It's only been a short time since the problem was discovered, but I would like to hear your current thoughts on the cause and countermeasures.
+If the semester starts as it is now, we expect the cafeteria and shops to be much more crowded than before.
+Speaking frankly as a user, if that happens, it will be more realistic to use facilities other than the co-op when I don't have much time.
+I believe you are aware that the start of the semester (around October 3rd) is one of the deadlines for improving the situation, but do you have a plan for improvement at this point?
+If the cause of the problem is familiarity or a malfunction, there is room for improvement, but if it is a problem with the machine itself, I think a fundamental solution will be difficult.
+Only a short time has passed since the problem was discovered, but I would like to hear your thoughts at this point, taking into account the cause and countermeasures.

 Please feel free to answer only the parts you are able to answer, so thank you for your consideration